 Dealing with Duality

-On the surface of it then, with having some perspective of how the present spirit of the age differs from the one before, it should not be too difficult for us to conclude that there are various things that we can do in order to work with the elevated levels of polarity present in this present age.
+On the surface of it then, with having some perspective on how the present Spirit of the Age differs from the one before, it should not be too difficult for us to conclude that there are various things that we can do in order to work with the elevated levels of polarity that are present in this age.

-More than anything, a starting point for each individual could be to define or redefine personal values.
+More than anything, a starting point for each individual could be to define their personal values clearly.
 Continuously shifting energy, a strong feature of Katun 2 Ahau, is likely to test individual integrity and group values on a regular basis by highlighting inconsistencies, double standards and hypocrisy.

-With the influence of the Fifth Element assisting in this process, the ideal energetic circumstances have thus been created by the universe to prompt clarifying and refining personal values and personal beliefs, whether ideological or otherwise.
-To learn how to clearly distinguish between right and wrong is, after all, one of the very objectives of the principle of duality.
+With the influence of the Fifth Element assisting in exposing inconsistencies, the ideal energetic circumstances have been created by the universe to prompt the clarifying and refining of personal values and personal beliefs, whether ideological or otherwise.

 Paradigm Balancers and Pillar Raisers

-There are also other things we can do to avoid falling into the natural traps of polarization: We could revert back to levels of etiquette and social behavior as practiced during Katun 4 Ahau; we could treat people online in the same way as we treat people off-line; we can set boundaries, show respect and insist on mutual respect in return; we can wean ourselves off excessive use of personal technologies and set time aside for personal development; we can assume more personal responsibility in shaping our social culture; we can foster self-responsibility within our children and promote that in society in general, thereby dissolving the all-pervasive victim-hood culture present in the developed world today.
+There are also other things we can do to avoid falling into the natural traps of polarization.
+We could revert to levels of etiquette and social behavior as practised during Katun 4 Ahau; we could treat people online in the same way as we treat people off-line; we can set boundaries, show respect and insist on mutual respect in return; we can wean ourselves off excessive use of personal technologies and set time aside for personal development; we can assume more personal responsibility in shaping our social culture; and we can foster self-responsibility within our children and promote that in society in general, thereby dissolving the all-pervasive victimhood culture present in the developed world today.

 The Tzolkin as a Guidance System

-Positive values, traits and characteristics are naturally embedded in the energies of the day in the sacred Maya Tzolkin calendar.
-By following the Tzolkin on a daily basis and by paying attention to the higher qualities contained in the combined energies of each day, we can acquire, embrace and come to embody natural, organic and consistent universal values that would not only serve our selves, but would also serve our communities and our environment, regardless of the Katun that we are in.
+Positive values, traits and characteristics are naturally embedded in the energies of the days in the sacred Maya Tzolkin calendar.
+By following the Tzolkin on a daily basis and by paying attention to the higher qualities contained in the combined energies of each day, we can acquire, embrace and come to embody natural, organic and consistent universal values that would not only serve our own selves but would also serve our communities and our environment, regardless of which Katun we find ourselves in.

-At the same time it would strengthen conscious personal autonomy and individual identity by getting to know our intrinsic archetypical traits on an individual level.
+This process would strengthen conscious personal autonomy and individual identity by getting to know our intrinsic archetypical traits on an individual level.
 Moreover, it would make us more prepared for dealing with some of the real paradigm shifts that we will be encountering during the rest of this Katun and the one that will follow.

 J.J.
 Montagnier is a futurologist and travelosopher based in South America.
 He has an interest in anthropology, mythology, psychology and spirituality.
 His writings on the Mayan calendars are influenced by his knowledge of Jungian psychology and are also intuitively inspired.
 The author visited Central America in 2015 to do research on the subject.